hududed/pyControl/README.md

 ### Abstract

 The primary aim is to develop a program to allow the user design the experiment and the run the process independently.
-The program should be divided into four main parts:
+The program works in following fashion:
 1. Setting laser parameters for patterning
 2. Setup surrogate model, initiate moving the XYZ stage
 3. Auto adjust z axis of motion controller for each spot.